FACT CHECK: FALSE

 Sometimes (perhaps most of the time) the discrepancies are minor and unintentional.
 But it’s of utmost importance to be TOTALLY truthful and forthcoming on your ministry resume.
 Miss on truthfulness and you most likely will get found out and lose the opportunity for the job.

 Today, I want to look at the biggest ‘lies’ we see on ministry resumes.
 As you look over your resume, take a look at each of these areas, and be sure that you are being honest and reliable in your representation of yourself.

 Here are some, shall we say, inconsistencies that we see most often:

 - Work Experience.
-This is prevelent in ministry resumes since so much ministry experience can be unpaid or volunteer.
-Unpaid, volunteer, or internship experience IS experience, but it’s not the same as paid, full-time, on-staff ministry experience.
+This is prevalent in ministry resumes since so much ministry experience can be unpaid or volunteer.
+Unpaid, volunteer or internship experience IS experience, but it’s not the same as paid, full-time, on-staff ministry experience.
 Be sure you don’t make your one-time volunteer ministry work look like a full-time position.

 - Dates of Employment.
 This is an easy one to take some liberty on.
 The most common culprit is the “- present” phrase when you’ve left your previous employment months ago.
 Another is to leave dates off altogether.
 Be sure your resume accurately represents your work history.
 We’ve quite often seen overlapping dates that we ask about on an interview only to find that the candidate has not really taken care in the preparation of their employment timeline.